j-wrob/aws-lambda-testing/README.md

 # aws-lambda-testing
-Learning how to run code on AWS Lambda from gh actions
+Training to run code on AWS Lambda from gh actions